folio-org/folio-org.github.io/source-code/index.md

   -- Edge API to bridge the gap between external reporting and analytics systems and FOLIO by allowing these systems to resolve FOLIO UUIDs, such as a FOLIO user id, thereby acquiring a richer set of data.

 - [edge-rtac](https://github.com/folio-org/edge-rtac)
-  -- Edge API for RTAC (Real Time Availability Check).
+  -- Edge API for RTAC (Real-Time Availability Check).
   To interface with FOLIO for 3rd party discovery services to determine holdings availability.

 - [edge-sip2](https://github.com/folio-org/edge-sip2)
-  -- Edge API to bridge the gap between self service circulation and patron services stations and FOLIO by allowing these systems to issue requests and receive responses in Standard Interchange Protocol v2 (SIP2).
+  -- Edge API to bridge the gap between self-service circulation and patron services stations and FOLIO by allowing these systems to issue requests and receive responses in Standard Interchange Protocol v2 (SIP2).

 ## Client-side